tau-OS/devdocs/docs/hig/patterns/windows.md

 * Avoid stacking Secondary Windows.

 * Avoid complex content on a Secondary Window, and don't make it bigger than the Primary Window.

+## Window Sizing

+Primary Windows should be able to get to the extreme size of 360×266px for purposes of compatibility with mobile Linux users.